PiSchool/esa-superresolution-forecasting/README.md

 ## Problem statement

 In atmospheric pollution, a numerical model produced by the Copernicus Atmosphere Monitoring Service is commonly used.
-The data from this model is produced by combination of ground measurement and satellite data to monitor pollution variable in the total column of the atmosphere at a global scale with a 40km spatial resolution and a hourly temporal resolution.
+The data from this model is produced by combination of ground measurement and satellite data to monitor pollution variable in the total column of the atmosphere.
+This data is at a global scale with a 40km spatial resolution and a hourly temporal resolution.
 Moreover the numerical model is providing 5 days of forecasting of the pollution variables.

 Satellite data are more and more used, and due to it resolution the interest in it is growing up.
-Sentinel-5p is one of this satellite, launched in 2017 by the European Space Agency, it perform measurements of pollution variable all around the world at a 5.5km spatial resolution and daily revisit.
+Sentinel-5p is one of this satellite, launched in 2017 by the European Space Agency.
+It perform measurements of pollution variable concentration in the atmosphere, all around the world at a 5 km spatial resolution and with daily revisit time.

 The main objective of earth observation field is to get better resolution data, in terms of spatial and temporal resolution.
-In this context of optimisation of the data, the main idea of the project presented here is to reach 5 days of pollution variables forecasting at the same resolution of Sentinel-5p.
+In this context of optimisation of the data, the main idea of the work presented here is to reach 5 days of forecasting of pollution variables at the same resolution than Sentinel-5p.
+For this project the focus was done on NO2 concentration in the atmosphere.

-A better resolution for forecasting, many applications as wildfire / volcanic monitoring, public awereness, will be more accurate than it is already.
+## Solution

+The solution proposed in the respository consist in the prediction of the next Sentinel-5p image.
+The model learnt on temporal sequences to detect how the images are evolving through time.
+By considering the last image available the model is able to provide five days of forecasting of NO2 concentration in the atmosphere with one image predicted per day.

+## Model architecture

+## Results

 ## Setup to get started
 Make sure you have Python3 installed.